syncfusion-content/blazor-docs/blazor/datagrid/connecting-to-database/microsoft-sql-server.md

 **Delete Operation:**

 To Perform the delete operation, you need to override the Remove(https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.DataAdaptor.html#Syncfusion_Blazor_DataAdaptor_Remove_Syncfusion_Blazor_DataManager_System_Object_System_String_System_String_) or RemoveAsync(https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.DataAdaptor.html#Syncfusion_Blazor_DataAdaptor_RemoveAsync_Syncfusion_Blazor_DataManager_System_Object_System_String_System_String_) method of the custom adaptor.
 Below is the code snippet that you can add to **CustomAdaptor** class.
-This code snippet demonstrated how to handle the deletion of existing records within the `RemoveAsync` method of CustomAdaptor component.
+This code snippet demonstrated how to handle the deletion of existing records within the `RemoveAsync` method of custom adaptor component.
 Adjust the logic inside this method according to your application requirements.

 {% tabs %}
 {% highlight razor tabtitle="Index.razor"%}